braceio/tags/README.md

     </html>

 The navigation partial knows what page is being generated, and can adjust its content appropriately with the `is` tag.
-You can use this to highlight the current page in the nav menu.
+You can use this, for example, to highlight the current page in the nav menu.

 nav.html: